Skip to main content

 Calcium and Mineral Content Effects

-While HM pectin doesn't require calcium for gelation, excessive calcium (from hard water, certain fruits) can interfere with gel formation by creating localized LM-like bridging before proper HM network forms.
+While HM pectin doesn’t require calcium for gelation, some HM pectins are calcium-sensitive, and excess calcium (from hard water or certain fruits) can cause premature or localized cross-linking before the proper HM network forms.

 Water hardness impact: